Nail surgery

 Why am I having surgery?

-You are either having removal of the nail for inspection of the nail bed or a biopsy (sample taken for testing) from part of your nail unit or surgery to remove a lump around the nail.
+You are either having removal of the nail for a detailed and deeper inspection, a biopsy (sample taken for testing) from part of your nail unit or surgery to remove a lump from around the nail.

 What will happen during surgery?